 - Inhalation: Add essential oil to a diffuser of your choice.
 Sit back, relax, and breathe in deeply.

 - How is oil stored?

-- How often do you open the bottles ?
+- How often do you open the bottle?

 - What is the chemical makeup of the oil?

-1% DILLUTION: 2 DROPS OF ESSENTIAL OIL WITH 1 TABLESPOON OF CARRIER OIL
+1% DILUTION: 2 DROPS OF ESSENTIAL OIL WITH 1 TABLESPOON OF CARRIER OIL